sagedontgo/TheSwiftKnights/README.md

 **Knight Stats**
 - Strength

- *- Is the base damage for every attack.
+   - Base damage for every attack.
+For every 3 Strength Points, +1 damage.
+Max of 39 points, meaning a max of 13 damage.

 - Dexterity

- *- Lower dexterity increases chance of attack not activating at all.
+   - Dexterity increases the chance of an increase in damage.
+A dexterity score of 5 means a 50% chance of an increase in damage.
+Also affects loot luck and the possibility of gaining effects when killing entities.

 - Magic

- *- Defines the rate in which your mana regenerates and how much per.
+   - Defines the rate in which your mana regenerates and how much per.
 For example, magic of 4 regenerates every 2 seconds, which is calculated by `m / 2`.
 Magic of 4 regenerates 12 mana, calculated by `m * 3`

 - Wisdom